cbilgili/boun-swe-599/README.md

 Go to web folder under the workspace

-Since project requires com.altugcagri.smep-service, it is recomended to run backend first.
+Since project requires mmsr-service, it is recomended to run backend first.

 Before run the frontend application, please run the command below;